 Edward Jones is a massive private asset management firm with headquarters in St. Louis.
-It has more local offices nationwide than any other U.S. investment firm, with over 15,000 locations in North America.
+It has more local offices nationwide than any other U.S. investment firm, with roughly 15,000 locations in North America.
 Edward Jones’ primary focus is managing portfolios for individuals and families.
-It does not offer a la carte financial planning services, such as the creation of budgets or written financial plans.

 The bottom line: Edward Jones is a huge asset management firm with thousands of locations across North America that primarily provides portfolio management services.